 • reducing cortisol levels — thereby reducing stress, anxiety, tension, and depression

-• healing respiratory conditions — those such as asthma, bronchitis, and coughs
+• healing respiratory conditions — as asthma, bronchitis, and coughs

 treating colds, flu, sore throat, and fever